Security Assessment And Testing

 • They imagine on how a hacker might have getting around a security control, what evidence they might leave behind and then search for proof (IoCs).

-• If they find compromise, go incident handling mode, and create postmortem.
+• If they find compromise, go incident handling mode, and create a postmortem.

 Penetration Test Types #